Samuel85/Abbey/README.md

 # Note for Android users
 * It's necessary to use a PS4 controller.
 * The apk file (app-debug.apk) of the game is located inside of app/build/outputs/apk/debug
 * If the program don't save the progress, it is necessary to manually assign storage permisions on the game.
-Hold the game icon->App info->Permissions.
+Hold on the game icon->App info->Permissions.
 * To compile the game for android, see the Readme.md file located inside of the build_directory folder.

 # RG350 users